 A comprehensive medicinal cannabis scheme could be introduced, in collaboration with the Commonwealth.
 A more limited scheme could be introduced by Victoria acting alone.

-The Commission is to report to the Attorney-General by 31 August 2015.
+Subsequently, the Commission reported to the Attorney-General in August 2015.